 - Is there a way to minimize the power requirements of the appliance(s) I want to operate?
 The electrical needs for starting an air conditioner(s) can be significantly reduced with a SoftStart product, hairdryers can be run on the styling setting rather than high, etc. If an air conditioner is part of your equation, please take the time to educate yourself on the electrical needs during the startup process of the unit and ways to manage/reduce the load.

-- Will I be operating more than one appliance at a time?
-Maybe the air conditioner and a microwave oven at the same time.
+- Will I be operating more than one appliance at a time, like the air conditioner and microwave?

 - Is there an acceptable alternative to the 120-volt appliance I want to operate when boondocking?
 Click here to see some alternatives.